cloudfoundry/bosh_exporter/FAQ.md

 The *filter.azs* command flag allows you to filter what [BOSH AZs][bosh_azs] will be reported.

+### Can I target multiple BOSH Directors with a single exporter instance?

+No, this exporter only supports targetting a single [BOSH Director][bosh_director].
+If you want to get metrics from several directors, you will need to use one exporter per director.

 ### How can I get the BOSH CA certificate?

 Comunication between the exporter and the [BOSH Director][bosh_director] uses HTTPS.
 Actually, there is no way to disable the SSL certificate validation, so therefore, the certificates must be created setting a [Subject Alternative Name][san] (SAN) with the IP address of the [BOSH Director][bosh_director], otherwise, you will get the following error message: